yiisoft/data/README.md

 Filtering of data could be done in two steps:

 1. Forming a criteria for getting the data.
 That is done by "filter".
 2. Post-filtering data by iteration and checking each item.
-That is done by "iterable filter handler" that matches the current filter in case `IterableDataReader` is used.
+   That is done by `IterableDataReader` with filters.

 Whenever possible it is best to stick to using criteria because usually it gives much better performance.